Skip to content

 Terminal window

-peppy node start my_node
+peppy node run my_node

 PeppyOS runs the .sif image with apptainer run.
 Environment variables such as PEPPY_RUNTIME_CONFIG are passed into the container automatically — you don’t need to configure anything beyond what a regular node requires.